andydurette/MVC-Eat-Da-Burger/README.md

 Steps in site revolve around using crud operators to create and clear a list of burger orders.

-Create: using the form.
+Create: using the form. <br />
-Read: Diplay the data in the view.
+Read: Diplay the data in the view. <br />
-Update: With devour button.
+Update: With devour button. <br />
 Delete: With the reset orders button.

 ![markdown-image](public/assets/images/markdown-preview-image.png)